Guidelines to Keep in Mind for Chatbot UX Design Process

 Tip 2: Design A Personality

-Your chatbot is voice and representation of your business, carefully crafting a personality can help determine the overall experience it will providing to the customers.
+Your chatbot is the voice and representation of your business.
+Carefully crafting a personality can help determine the overall experience it will provide to the customers.

 Consider how a normal conversation between you and a customer would carry out.
 And then translate that to the creation of personality traits.
 It is important to keep in mind the following during this design process:

 - What type of vocabulary is normally used?

 - What is an appropriate tone?